y3rsh/web/content/pages/resume.md

 #### Other

-- Countless code reviews and brainstorming sessions with other developers on my team.
+- Countless code reviews and brainstorming sessions with other developers.
 - Lots of merges, builds, and deployments
 - Code reviews for another team implementing pytest for the first time.
 - Strategy meeting to improve performance metrics on a new UI